-Finding Treatment for Restoril Addiction
+Finding Treatment For Restoril Addiction

 Restoril is a helpful and effective medication for some, but if not used carefully and responsibly, it can cause serious consequences.
-If you or a loved one is suffering from an addiction to Restoril, contact a dedicated treatment specialist.
+If you or a loved one is suffering from an addiction to Restoril, contact a treatment provider.
 There are thousands of inpatient and outpatient treatment plans available to help end Restoril addiction.

 What are you struggling with?

 There are many different forms of addiction.
 Get the information you need to help you overcome yours.